-- Salt system: Salt systems use chemistry to produce the needed chlorine to kill germs.
+- Salt system: Salt systems kill germs with naturally produced chlorine.
 Many prefer this method to adding chlorine or bromine tablets to the water and say that the water feels softer and silkier with a salt system.

 - Ozone system: Ozone works in combination with chlorine and bromine to kill germs and bacteria.
-In addition, ozone breaks down residues of soap, shampoo and makeup that find their way into the water.
+In addition, ozone breaks down residue from soap, shampoo and makeup that finds its way into the water.

 - UV-C system: A relatively new player in the hot tub filtration market, this method uses a high-intensity UV germicidal light ray to kill germs.

 Your ideal hot tub should feature a combination of jet types strategically positioned in various massage styles that provide the hot tub therapy you’re looking for.
 Some of the best companies, like ThermoSpas, offer an opportunity to tailor the jets to your individual therapeutic needs with up to 70 jet selections.

 - Rotary jets: Also known as therapy jets, these are used for therapeutic massage and are the most versatile jets.

 - Relaxation jets: These jets have a larger and softer flow and create a gentle and relaxing bubbling motion.

 - Pressure point jets: Pressure point jets provide a tight, intense water flow that can be used to stimulate pressure points on the body.

 A pump powers the circulation of water and operation of jets.
 Some hot tubs have more than one pump to deliver various functions such as controlling jet power to particular seats.
 The type and number of pumps needed will depend on the jet power, the speed you need and the energy you’re expected to consume.